 For example, stimulating cognitive activities such as reading or learning a new language can lower the risk of developing early dementia.
 Brain games such as crossword puzzles, sudoku, Scrabble®, etc., can help curb cognitive decline associated with TBI too.
 Other brain fitness strategies include video games that can improve your brain performance.
 Some programs can target specific brain functions such as memory and attention, while others “cross-train” your entire brain to help different functions.
 For best results, cognitive exercises should be challenging, novel, and engaging, but not frustrating.

-Most Military Service Members who get a concussion return to full duty within 7–10 days.
+Most Service Members who get a concussion return to full duty within 7–10 days.
 But repeated concussions, considered more intense forms of TBI, can require ongoing care and rehabilitation, both to aid in recovery and manage outcomes.
 Brain health is key to optimal performance, especially for those diagnosed with concussions or more severe TBI’s.
 It’s important to stay socially and physically active, eat a healthy diet, and get enough quality sleep to promote brain health.
 Omega-3 supplements are also worth exploring with your doctor.
 Visit HPRC’s Mental Health web page for additional information and resources.